MohdSajid12/SAGLUS_TASK/README.md

 User Management System:

-1. Create A login page with All Validation
+1. CreateD A login page with All Validation
 2. Admin can create multiple users/student.(Name, Email, phone, password, Facebook profile link)
 3. user can also login from login page
 4. In Dashboard of admin login show all created users list by logged in admin. admin can edit, delete user's logged in information.